Blog

 Keep in mind that during the migration, the URLs of your site’s pages will change.
 We recommend setting up a 301 redirect to avoid errors.

-Magento 1 to Magento 2 Migration: Cost
+Magento 1 to Magento 2 Migration: Cost issue

 Magento migration is a complex process in itself.
 At the very least, the cost of development will include the services of a team of specialists.
-In addition, the cost depends on the requirements that your business needs, such as themes, designs, extensions, etc.
+In addition, the Magento cost depends on the requirements that your business needs, such as themes, designs, extensions, etc.

 Written by